amivag/skriphy/README.md

 - Browser localStorage for client caching.
 - Styles made with SASS pre-processor.

+# Notes

 Note #1: Please make sure you have a GIPHY API key to enable functionality in the app.

 Note #2: The GIFs in the search results are currently NOT optimized for mobile networks, due to their large filesize.
 This app is for demo purposes, avoid using this on a metered connection.

-#Technical info
+# Technical info

-The compiled ready-to-run project is in the "build" folder.
+The compiled ready-to-run project is in the **"build"** folder, but opening "index.html" in a browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 See CRA-README.md for more info.